What Is an iBuyer? A Real Estate Guide

 iBuyer stands for “instant” buyer, not internet buyer.
 The little “i” for “instant” describes the fast cash offers these operations can make on homes.

 The term “iBuyer” appears to have originated from an internal report released by banking firm Evercore in 2017.
-The report discussed the “iBuyer” business model as one that was “likely to garner increased attention over the next few years.”
+The report discussed the “iBuyer” business model as one that was expected to attract more attention in the coming years.

 How do iBuyers work?